 SECTION IV – SOCIAL MEDIA

 Social Media is another way that information about you is provided and gathered.
-For example, you could use your Facebook or Google account to sign in to various sites, including this one, but doing so links all the information you provide on all of those accounts to you, funneling a tsunami of data to back to Facebook and Google all in the name of a single convenient point of failure, should something go wrong.
+For example, you could use your Facebook or Google account to sign in to various sites, including this one.
+Doing so shares the profile information you made publicly accessible to this website.

 We may provide you the option to connect your account on the Website to your account on some social networking sites for the purpose of logging in, uploading information or enabling certain features on the Website.
 When logging in using your social network credentials, we may collect the Personally-Identifying Information you have made publicly available on the social networking site, such as your name, profile picture, cover photo, username, gender, friends network, age range, locale, friend list and any other information you have made public.
 Once connected, other users may also be able to see information about your social network, such as the size of your network and your friends, including common friends.
 By connecting your account on the Website to your account on any social networking site, you hereby consent to the continuous release of information about you to us.
 We will not send any of your account information to the connected social networking site without first disclosing that to you.
 Each social network may further allow you to set privacy controls around your information on their system, and our collection of information will always follow such controls and permissions.
 This feature is subject to continuous change and improvement by us and each social networking site involved, and therefore the available features and shared information are subject to change without notice to you.